ravi9/openvino-wiki/BuildingCode.md

 1. Obtaining Open Model Zoo tools and models

-To have ability run samples and demo you need to clone Open Model Zoo repository and copy folder under `./deployment_tools` in your install directory:
+To have the ability to run samples and demos, you need to clone the Open Model Zoo repository and copy the folder under `./deployment_tools` to your install directory:

 ```
 git clone https://github.com/openvinotoolkit/open_model_zoo.git